tenry92/typed-event-emitter/README.md

 instance.value = 27;
 ~~~

-First the *EventEmitter* is loaded from the module.
-Next, any class, that shall
+First, the *EventEmitter* is loaded from the module.
+Any class, that shall emit
-emit events, must extend that *EventEmitter*.
-If your class has its own
+events, must extend that *EventEmitter*.
+If your class has its own constructor,
-constructor, make sure to call `super()`.
+make sure to call `super()`.

-Any events, your class could emit, must be registered in the form:
+Any events, your class shall be able to emit, must be registered in the form:

 ~~~TypeScript
 onFooBar = this.registerEvent<callbackType>();